 Their popularity then waned for several decades, but there is a renewed interest in such ancient festivals again.

-Discover more of the rituals in more detail in our Related Article: Rituals for Beltane
+Discover more of the rituals in more detail in our Related Article: Rituals and Traditions for Beltane

 Fire is a major feature of the four main Gaelic celebrations of Imbolc, Beltane, Lughnasadh and Samhain.

 A Beltane fire was considered sacred and symbolic.

 It needed to be ignited solely by rubbing wood as this was considered the purest way to start the fire.

 Typically, large fires or bonfires would have been lit in prominent hilltop places to mark this celebration.

 Fires in the homes would have been extinguished and relit with a sacred flame from the new Beltane fire.

 This pagan fire tradition was a widespread practice in Ireland and beyond well into the 19th century.
 At some later point in time, these traditions fell out of favor.

 Cattle were particularly important in ancient Celtic society.